 9.2.1.2 Usage of H.248 ALTC context model "M2" (single context with two terminations for ALTC)

-FIXTHIS
+9.2.1.2.1 First transaction cycle: preparation of local IP connection endpoints

+The option without early media support is selected, i.e., there will be not an early context internal cut-through of the H.248 streams.
+This is achieved be keeping the StreamMode inactive. (tbc)

 The first H.248 resource reservation cycle includes the creation of "ALTC MG resources", see Table 9.2.1.2/1 and Table 9.2.1.2/2: